laggedHero/Just-Chillin-Off/README.md

 ### And this project name means...?

 Nothing special about it.
-I set this up while I was with some free time at my job...
+I set this up while I had some free time at my job...

 ---
 [1]:http://square.github.io/spoon/